Every Breath Matters: Addressing Unmet Needs in Respiratory Care

 Share

-The treatment of respiratory diseases has drastically improved over the last 50 years, but despite progress made, including the development of biologic treatments, there continues to be considerable unmet needs and massive challenges that have not been resolved.1 This is why Sanofi is committed to leveraging its expertise in immunoscience and working to bring forward new paradigm-shifting treatments for respiratory diseases.
+The treatment of respiratory diseases has improved over the last 50 years, but despite progress made, including the development of biologic treatments, there continues to be considerable unmet need and massive challenges that have not been addressed.1 This is why Sanofi is committed to leveraging its expertise in immunoscience and working to bring forward new paradigm-shifting treatments for respiratory diseases.

-Instead of looking at immunology and “immunoscience” through the lens of a specific subset of therapeutic areas only (i.e., only respiratory, only dermatology), at Sanofi, we have longstanding expertise in vaccines to protect the immune system, and we have developed treatment options that sparked a paradigm shift in how we address specific chronic inflammatory diseases, such as asthma, atopic dermatitis, and chronic rhinosinusitis with nasal polyposis (CRSwNP).
-We are also exploring new investigational treatments in chronic inflammatory diseases such as chronic obstructive pulmonary disease (COPD) and asthma.
+Instead of looking at immunology and “immunoscience” through the lens of a specific subset of therapeutic areas only (i.e., only respiratory, only dermatology), at Sanofi, we have longstanding expertise in vaccines that involve the immune system response, and we have developed treatment options that sparked a paradigm shift in how we address specific chronic inflammatory diseases, such as asthma, atopic dermatitis (AD), eosinophilic esophagitis (EoE) and chronic rhinosinusitis with nasal polyposis (CRSwNP).
+We are studying the pathways, cell types and interactions that make up the immune system to identify the broader mechanisms that could help us combat disease.
+These pathways have led us to explore new investigational treatments across a number of chronic inflammatory diseases, including respiratory conditions such as chronic obstructive pulmonary disease (COPD) and asthma.
 We now aim to go beyond, connecting the dots across most of the diseases in our pipeline.
 Our immune system is incredibly complex: it protects, modulates and arms us.
 We believe that deepening the understanding of how our immune system works for us – and sometimes against us – can help us combat many diseases.

 Respiratory Diseases Pose Substantial Health and Economic Burden